-Professor by special appointment History of the Decorative Arts for 1800
+Professor emeritus History of the Decorative Arts for 1800

 Reinier Baarsen is Professor by special appointment of History of the Decorative Arts at the Leiden University Centre for the Arts in Society.